Tellios/staticless/readme.md

 For now the only supported way of using Staticless is by using the provided [Docker container](https://store.docker.com/community/images/tellios/staticless).
 More ways may be added and documented in the future.

 ### Configuring Staticless
-Configurations can be applied using arguments, environment variables and configuration files.
-It is also possible to combine these options, which in turn will override the other configurations using this order (first overrides everything):
+Configurations can be applied using configuration files using the following paths:

-1. Application arguments
-2. Environment variables
-3. Working directory `staticless.json` file
+1. Working directory `staticless.json` file
-4. `Application directory/config/staticless.json` file
+2. `Application directory/config/staticless.json` file

 #### Configuration properties
-All properties can be applied using the options listed above.
-When using properties with a nested structure the delimiter for arguments is '.' and in environment variables it is '_'.

 An example of this is the JSON configuration here: